 The renter of the furnished or his agent who wishes to obtain the classification transmits a classification application in furnished tourism to an organization of his choice.
 The ranking will indicate to the customer a level of comfort and service.

 The decision to classify a tourist furnished in a category, is pronounced by the organization that made the ranking visit.

-To go further Article D. 324-3 of the Tourism Code.
+For further information: Article D. 324-3 of the Tourism Code.

 This ranking visit is done:

 - either by accrediting bodies accredited by any equivalent European body that is a signatory to the multilateral agreement taken as part of the European coordination of accreditation bodies;